touch me now

 THE MEDIEVAL YORK CORPUS CHRISTI PLAYS — FIFTY SHORT PLAY SCRIPTS, EACH BASED ON A DIFFERENT BIBLE STORY (OR ON A LATER MEDIEVAL “FANFIC” EMBELLISHMENT UPON BIBLE STORIES), EACH PRODUCED AND PERFORMED BY A DIFFERENT GUILD OR COMMUNITY GROUP, ALL ON ONE DAY.

-THEIR MASSIVE BIBLICAL DRAMA FOCUSES PRIMARILY ON THE LIVES OF JESUS AND HIS MOTHER MARY, BUT THE STORY EXTENDS ALL THE WAY BACK TO GOD’S CREATION OF THE UNIVERSE AND CONTINUE ALL THE WAY FORWARD TO THE LAST JUDGMENT.
+THEIR MASSIVE BIBLICAL DRAMA FOCUSES PRIMARILY ON THE LIVES OF JESUS AND HIS MOTHER MARY, BUT THE STORY EXTENDS ALL THE WAY BACK TO GOD’S CREATION OF THE UNIVERSE AND CONTINUES ALL THE WAY FORWARD TO THE LAST JUDGMENT.

 BURWASH QUAD